industrial-edge/common-databus-payload-format/docs/custom-connector/CustomConnector.md

 - Read out the **status data** (published every 5 seconds) by activating the dedicated debug node

-- **Write** on the datapoints by clicking the "timestamp" node (inject) > 10 value sets are written automatically on the dedicated topic
+- **Write** on the datapoints by clicking the "timestamp" node (inject); 10 value sets are written automatically on the dedicated topic

 - **Read** out the datapoint values by activating the dedicated debug node